Owen's Portal > Professional > Portfolio

 This portfolio is split into four parts, first are some examples of my implemented projects that you can see and experience as you travel around King County, then I have a collection of presentations and papers that I have presented in various academic contexts, followed by some tools & spreadsheets that I have created and are available for download, and finally some selected works from my graduate and undergraduate studies at the University of Washington are featured.
 I have attempted to write this page to be understandable by the general public, however my papers and presentations available for download are fairly technical, for those that would like to know more detail.

-As anyone who regularly rides a bus knows, traffic signals can be a significant source of delay for buses.
+Traffic signals can be a significant source of delay for buses.
 Sometimes the traffic signal can be re-timed or reconfigured to help bus operations.
+Sometimes a special signal phase for buses can be installed to allow buses to make specific movements through an intersection.
 Cities usually do a good job in keeping their traffic signals maintained and operating efficiently, but sometimes they need a little hint about where buses are having problems and where there are opportunities for improvement.
-That's where I come in.
-Sometimes the city has no budget to implement even a small improvement that is not in their annual workplan.
-Reducing bus delay saves Metro money, so we can often justify giving the city some money to fix a problem or make an improvement.
+Reducing bus delay saves Metro money, so Metro can often justify giving the city some money to fix a problem or make an improvement.

 Signal improvements are not as obvious to the average roadway user or bus rider as other types of transit priority improvements, like queue jumps and bus lanes.
 After all, if you didn't know there was a problem at a traffic signal before it was fixed, how would you know there was an improvement?
-Nevertheless, signal improvements are often where we get the biggest "bang for the buck" in terms of bus speed & reliability improvement.
 Here are some of the more significant traffic signal improvements that I have worked on:

 Bus Stop Consolidation is a project to evaluate all of the bus stops along an existing bus route and close or move selected stops in order to reduce the total number of stops along the route.
 The primary goal of a bus stop consolidation project is to reduce the travel time and improve reliability of the route as a whole.
 Other benefits of bus stop consolidation include reducing the number of bus stops needed to clean/maintain, possibility of adding features like benches and shelters since more riders are concentrated at fewer stops, offering a smoother ride to passengers, and sometimes improved traffic flow along the street.